Nolan Ryan: California Angels (1972–1979)

 During a September 7, 1974 game against the Chicago White Sox at Anaheim Stadium, Ryan became the first Major League pitcher to have his pitch speed measured during a game.
 A primitive radar gun clocked a ninth-inning fastball at 100.8 mph when it was 10 ft in front of home plate.
 This exceeded an earlier pitch by Bob Feller which was measured at 98.6 mph at home plate and previously thought to be the fastest pitch ever recorded.

 Ryan added a third no-hitter in 1974 and a fourth in 1975, tying another of Koufax's records.
 In 1974 he twice struck out 19 batters, tying Tom Seaver and Steve Carlton for the single-game record for a nine-inning game.
 Roger Clemens became the first pitcher with a 20-strikeout game in 1986.

-The California Angels finally made the playoffs in Ryan's eighth and final year there in 1979.
-He started Game 1 of the ALCS and threw seven innings against the Orioles' Jim Palmer, but neither man was involved in the decision as Baltimore won in the 10th inning.
+The Angels finally made the playoffs in Ryan's eighth and final year there in 1979.
+He started Game 1 of the ALCS against the Baltimore Orioles and threw seven innings against the Orioles' Jim Palmer, but neither man was involved in the decision as Baltimore won in the 10th inning.
 Ryan was scheduled to pitch Game 5, but the Angels were eliminated in four.
 The season complete, Ryan became a free agent.

 Ryan led the American League in strikeouts seven times during his eight seasons with the Angels, but he also led the league in walks in six of those years, and finished second the other two seasons: 1975 and 1979.
 Aside from Bob Feller in 1938, Ryan is the only man since 1900 to walk 200 batters in a season, which he did twice: in 1974 and 1977.
 Emblematic of this, his 1974 no-hitter against the Minnesota Twins included eight walks.

-Though Ryan's strikeouts and no-hitters got him considerable media attention, he did not win over Angels general manager Buzzie Bavasi, who dismissed him as a flashy .500 pitcher (Ryan was 26–27 in the last two years he was with the Angels).
+Though Ryan's strikeouts and no-hitters got him considerable media attention, he did not persuade Angels general manager Buzzie Bavasi, who dismissed him as a flashy .500 pitcher (Ryan was 26–27 in the last two years he was with the Angels).

 In his eight seasons with the Angels, Ryan was 138–121, a 3.07 ERA, 1.29 WHIP, with 1,302 walks and 2,416 strikeouts in 2181 innings over 288 starts and 156 complete games.